 In response to citizens’ concerns, Gradient investigated the incidence rate of several cancers in residents living near a municipal landfill to determine whether it was elevated relative to rates in the general population.
 We described the findings to city officials and residents at public meetings.

-Cross-sectional Study of Chlorinated Solvents
+Cross-Sectional Study of Chlorinated Solvents

-Meta-analysis of NO2 and Respiratory Effects
+Meta-Analysis of Nitrogen Dioxide and Respiratory Effects

-Dose-response Analysis of Blood Lead and Neurocognitive Impairment
+Dose-Response Analysis of Blood Lead and Neurocognitive Impairment

 Gradient analyzed the statistical basis for a dose-response relationship between blood lead and neurocognitive impairment.
 We evaluated the extent to which the relationship could be ascribed to the statistical elements of the modeling or was indicative of the underlying relationship between the two parameters.

-Weight-of-evidence Analysis of Ozone and Cardiovascular Effects
+Weight-of-Evidence Analysis of Ozone and Cardiovascular Effects

 Gradient conducted a weight-of-evidence evaluation of the association between ozone exposure and cardiovascular effects.
 We developed and applied a methodological framework to review epidemiology, toxicity, and mechanistic literature to determine whether there was sufficient evidence of a causal association.